walliski/myranks-for-gokz/README.md

 * !rank improvements
   * Enable targeting of player
   * Open menu that shows all gamemodes?
-* Create a "refresh top100" stored procedure + command or similar?
 * Foreign keys with delete cascade for the Myrank table?